w3c/wot-architecture/terminology.md

 ## Discovery API
 Programming interface that allows scripts to discover other Things (local, nearby, or remote).

+## Domain-specific vocabulary
+Linked Data vocabulary that can be used in the WoT Thing Description, but is not defined by W3C WoT.

 ## Event
 An Interaction Pattern to subscribe to data pushed by a WoT Server.
 These can be stand-alone events such as an alarm, change-of-value notifications, or time series of data.